 Family Violence And Divorce

 Family arguments may erupt into physical altercations or threats of violence.
 Any allegations of domestic violence, child abuse and spousal abuse are serious and must be treated as such.
 Domestic violence, if proven, can have an effect on a party’s rights during a divorce.
 If you believe your spouse or partner has perpetrated an act of domestic violence, or if you have been accused of such an act, we can help protect your rights.

 The state of Georgia takes allegations of domestic violence very seriously and so should you.
 At the Atlanta law firm of Jody A. Miller, we represent people filing for a petition, and we also defend against these serious accusations.

 Are You A Victim Of Domestic Abuse?

 Our firm represents clients throughout Georgia, including people in Carrollton, Jonesboro, Cartersville, Lawrenceville and Marietta.
-Contact us for advice about dealing with domestic violence.
+Please call us at 678-905-7562 or send us a message for advice about dealing with domestic violence.